July 05, 2024 by Bojana Krstic

 What Is Defamation on Social Media?

-Defamation on social media refers to the act of making false statements about an individual, business, product, or service through different social media channels.
+Defamation on social media is the act of making false statements about an individual, business, product, or service through social media channels.

 As such, defamatory content on social media can take the form of text, images, videos, or any other medium that can be seen by the wider public.